10/07/07

 And if every single human being on the planet were able to see, would then all warring, all misunderstanding, all ugliness, hatred, stupidity.. would all these be suddenly and irretrievably washed away by the overwhelming beauty of existence?

-And when we looked back at our present lives after such a hypothetical flood, would we then wonder what the fuss was all about?
+And when we looked back at our present lives after such an hypothetical flood, would we then wonder what the fuss was all about?

 Or would we all starve to death, pretty much like the Neanderthals?